Pollution And Tropical Rainforests

 • Construction of oil producing facilities as well as pipelines may itself require clearances of large chunks of rainforests, which will most likely bring up further environmental pollution issues.

-Also Check Out → Air Pollution Data
+Also Check Out → Pollution - Sources and Effects

 EXAMPLE:– Chad–Cameroon Pipeline: